Pay gap guide

 What is the gender pay gap?

 The gender pay gap is not the same as equal pay, although unequal pay between men and women is a major cause of pays gaps at the enterprise level.
-Equal pay law covers the concept of equal pay for equal work, rendering it unlawful to pay a woman less than a man (and indeed vice versa) for the same job or jobs of equal value.
-Equal pay for equal work is only one small piece of the pay gap picture, and tackling this alone is not enough to close your gender pay gap.
+Equal pay law covers the concept of equal pay for equal work, making it unlawful to pay a woman less than a man (and indeed vice versa) for the same job or jobs of equal value.
+Tackling equal pay alone is not enough to close your gender pay gap.

-Closing your pay gap requires an understanding of its causes, and solutions to tackle those.
+To close your pay gap you need to understand its causes, and the solutions to tackle those.
 The Close Your Pay Gap tool can help you do this.

 How to calculate your pay gap